|Logging in to Campus Express

 A: Your dining plan is encoded on your University ID (PennCard).
 When you present this card to the cashier at a Bon Appétit at Penn Dining location, your visits or Dining Dollar$ will be deducted from your account.

 Due to certain University closures during the year, the dining locations are closed as well and therefore neither visits nor Dining Dollar$ can be used.
-These timeframes are:
+Please regularly visit our website for the most up-to-date information regarding hours of operation.

 Q: What are Dining Dollar$ and where can I use them?